JamesForks/Laravel-Core-API/README.md

 [![Still Maintained](http://stillmaintained.com/GrahamCampbell/Laravel-Core-API.png)](http://stillmaintained.com/GrahamCampbell/Laravel-Core-API)

-## THIS ALPHA RELEASE IS FOR TESTING ONLY

 ## What Is Laravel Core API?

 Laravel Core API provides some core API client functions for [Laravel 4](http://laravel.com).